Skip to Main Content

 Post-graduate year 1

-Residents will start their training as a categorical urology intern and spend half their time on Virginia Mason Urology and the remaining time performing general surgery internship rotations that include vascular surgery, acute care surgery, hepatobiliary surgery, critical care, emergency medicine and thoracic surgery.
+Residents will start their training as a categorical urology intern and spend half their time on the VMMC Urology Service and the remaining time performing general surgery internship rotations that include vascular surgery, gynecology, hepatobiliary surgery, critical care, emergency medicine, and thoracic surgery.
 During their time on urology, interns will be managing the floor, but they will also be routinely assigned to cover junior level surgical cases.
-They will also begin to learn clinical urology and start covering daytime urologic consults.
+They will also begin to learn clinical urology and start covering daytime urologic consults under the guidance of the chief residents.

 pgy1